 The car park, toilets and reserve trails are open 7 days a week.
 Car park and toilets are open dawn-dusk; exact timings are seasonal and can be found on the Ham Wall web page.

 Four designated and marked Blue Badge spaces are located within 20 metres of the main entrance to the reserve.
 One more Blue Badge space is located at the other end of the car park, next to the boardwalk heading towards Shapwick Heath NNR.

 The car park is on a level hard standing surface with no inclines.

-Vehicular access to alternative disabled parking is along the main reserve track which is accessed by turning right out of the car park and the next immediate right.
-A RADAR key is required to unlock a chained and padlocked metal five bar gates along the route.
+There are an additional 2 Blue Badge spaces actually on the reserve, located close to Viewing Platform 1, at the entrance of the Waltons Trail.
+These spaces can be accessed with a RADAR key.
+If you do not have your own, RADAR keys can be borrowed from the Info Point in the main car park, when open.
+Vehicular access to these two spaces is along the main reserve track, accessed by turning right out of the car park and taking the next immediate right (between two concrete posts).
+A RADAR key is required to unlock a chained and padlocked metal five-bar gate.
 The gate must be closed and securely locked on both entry and exit.

-This parking area allows access to Viewing Platform 1, the Ham Wall Loop, Reedbed Trail and Walton Heath Trail.
+This parking area allows access to Viewing Platform 1, the Ham Wall Red Loop, Reedbed Trail and Walton Heath Trail.

 Path to main entrance

 Access to the Info Point is level with a gravel surface.
 The Info Point is a wooden hut that has an open hatch and a table display of items relevant to wildlife and the work of the RSPB.
 A4 paper maps and general information are available from the Info Point.
 There is no internal access to this building for visitors.